Panama Temporary Residency – Your First Step to Living in Panama

 1. How to get temporary residency in Panama?

-Applicants need a valid passport, a clean criminal record, proof of income or investment, health certification, and completed forms.
-These documents must be legalized or apostilled before submission.
-Working with experienced advisors ensures compliance with Panamanian law.
+Applicants must have a valid passport, a clean criminal record, proof of income or investment, a health certificate issued in Panama, and completed immigration forms.
+All foreign documents must be legalized or apostilled before submission.
+Working with experienced advisors helps ensure full compliance with Panamanian immigration law.

 Certain visa categories allow you to work, but others require a separate work permit.
 It’s important to confirm your specific situation before starting employment.
 Our team of immigration attorneys can guide you through obtaining any necessary permits alongside your residency application.